GaelVaroquaux/website/content/science/2025_tabicl_table_foundation.rst

 ========================================================
-TabICL: Pretraining to build the best tabular learning
+TabICL: Pretraining the best tabular learner
 ========================================================

-:date: 2025-07-07
+:date: 2025-07-08
 :tags: machine learning, tabular learning, foundation models
+:status: draft

 .. note::

-   TabICL is a state-of-the-art tabular learner.
-The key is it a very rich prior, that is baked in a pre-trained architecture -a table foundation model-, and leveraged by in-context-learning.
+   TabICL is a state-of-the-art tabular learner `[Qu et al 2025]
+   <https://arxiv.org/abs/2502.05564>`_.
+The key is it a very rich
+   prior, that is baked in a pre-trained architecture -a table foundation model-, and leveraged by in-context-learning.
 Thanks to clever choices, it is fast and scalable, efficient even without a GPU.

 .. contents::
    :depth: 2